What Credit Score Do You Need to Get a Credit Card?

 Approval Goes Beyond Your Credit Score

-Let’s put it this way; you could have a higher credit score than another consumer, but subsequently be denied for a credit card that the other consumer gets approved for.
+Let’s put it this way; you could have a higher credit score than another individual, but subsequently be denied for the exact same credit card that the other person gets approved for.

 How would that work, you ask?
-Well, in one common scenario, you could have a better credit score than another applicant, but too many recent credit inquiries or newly opened accounts.
+Well, in one common scenario, you could have a better credit score than another applicant, but too many recent credit inquiries or newly opened accounts, likely other credit cards.

 So in the eyes of the credit card issuer they are deemed less of a default risk going forward, despite some missteps in the past.